 Doctrine and Covenants

-Week 7: Emma Hale Smith, the sacrament & authority in the Church
+Week 7: Emma Hale Smith; the sacrament; authority in the Church

-D&C 25, 27–28
+Sections 25, 27–28

 ◀ Week 6 | D&C home page | Week 8 ▶